 OLEDs also give us a glimpse into how we will light our homes in the future.
 Think about the sci-fi movies you’ve watched.
 Did you ever see a light bulb on the Starship Enterprise?
 The form factor of OLEDs is essentially what you saw in those futuristic worlds: diffused, flat light that glows gently from walls, ceilings and even floors.

 Some companies have started to experiment with such futuristic uses, like using OLED panels in their display windows.
 Additionally, because of its flexibility, OLED lighting can be shaped into bold new designs far from your traditional light fixture.

 "OLEDs will present lighting products in a new form factor, which will expand the design possibilities and change the way we use light in many environments," Darice Liu, of Universal Display, told CNET.

-Switching America to LED lighting is still the holy grail that will generate enormous energy savings of 5.1 quads annually by 2035, according to energy.gov.
+Switching America to LED lighting is still the holy grail that will generate enormous energy savings of 5.1 quads annually by 2035, according to Energy.gov.
 While OLED technology is developing rapidly, it can’t outperform the dramatic reduction in electricity bills, enhanced energy security and significant environmental benefits LEDs provide.

 However, as the cost of OLED drops, as we saw it do with LEDs, it will surely be a significant lighting source for our future.

-Jennifer Tuohy is techie by heart and has a passion for seeing how tech can help with improving the environment.
+Jennifer Tuohy is a techie by heart and has a passion for seeing how tech can help with improving the environment.
 She provides great tips on how to use LEDs in your home.
-Click here to see some the LED light bulb options that The Home Depot has to offer.
+Click here to see some of the LED light bulb options that The Home Depot has to offer.
 Read all of Jennifer's MOTHER EARTH NEWS posts here.